StudentVue/api/README.md

 # APIVUE

-APIVUE is a Flask REST API to fetch data from StudentVue for accessing data.
+APIVUE is a Flask REST API Server to fetch data from StudentVue for accessing data.
+It's powered by the [StudentVue.py](https://github.com/StudentVue/StudentVue.py)

 ### Running Locally
 To run locally, install the requirements using